 The computer science program aims to educate students on being responsible and informed digital citizens.
 Our one-to-one iPad program enables students to see technology as an academic tool.
 Our required ninth and tenth courses emphasize this basic philosophy and introduce all students to programming fundamentals.
 Elective upper level courses allow students to pursue programming in increasingly complex and specialized areas such as interactive game design, app development and operating system design.

 While the Upper School has a two year visual or performing art requirement, the fact that the majority of our students take art for four years emphasizes the centrality of the arts to the BC culture.
-Whether pursuing photography for four years, singing in the choir and pursuing ceramics, playing in the jazz band and performing in the dance program, our course offerings allow students to express themselves creatively and become increasingly skilled in their chosen discipline(s).
+In 9th and 10th grade, students can choose from a variety of performing and visual arts to explore what interests them.
+Especially motivated students are offered a full credit for their arts choice in 11th and 12th grade to increase their skills in their chosen discipline(s).

 The BC arts program strives to provide beginners with the basic instruction required to become proficient and take joy in the art form, and also provide more accomplished students with the critical feedback that will allow them to develop their individual style, as well as a portfolio of work.